containers/podman-desktop/website/docs/podman/podman-remote.md

 #### Procedure

-1. Enable Podman Remote in the Podman **Settings**:
+Podman Desktop will automatically detect and show any `podman system connection ls` connections within the GUI by enabling the setting:

 ![Enable the remote setting](img/remote.png)

+If you have not added a remote podman connection yet, you can follow the [official Podman guide](https://github.com/containers/podman/blob/main/docs/tutorials/remote_client.md) or follow the steps below:

-2. Generate a local Ed25519 key:
+1. Generate a local ed25519 key:

 ```sh
 $ ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519
 ```

-3. Copy your **public** Ed25519 key to the server:
+2. Copy your **public** ed25519 key to the server:

 Your public SSH key needs to be copied to the `~/.ssh/authorized_keys` file on the Linux server: